poclecoqq/envsplitter/README.md

 # Motivation

-Docker containers in a docker-compose setup need to share some environement variables (exp: ports).
-These environement variable may need to reside in a env_file, not be in the environement.
+Docker containers in a docker-compose setup need to share some environment variables (exp: ports).
+These environment variable may need to reside in a env_file, not be in the environment.
 Some program may read configuration variable from a file.
 Instead of managing multiple .env file in each container, have one config file that will generate the .env for each container.
 By having one source of truth for your env variables, you don't have to bother the consistency between each .env file.

 # How to use